- Travel and Places»

 On my first day in LA, as a house guest at a friend’s Pasadena home, I make a phone call to a Car Rental Company.
 I wanted to hire a car to drive around during my stay there.
 After this call I made early that morning, I crouch back into my warm bed to enjoy the rest of the slumber.
 No sooner did I doze off did I receive a call.
 It was the rent-a-car company who had come to pick me up to escort me to rent the car.
 That sounded too cool.
 I thought to myself, "What a VIP service!
 I love this place!".
 We get a lift to the car company if we want to rent a car?
 So I got dressed, not forgetting my jacket as it was a freezing American winter even though it was the west coast and no snow to worry about.

-With a friendly African American voice ushering me into this huge dazzling Ford truck, I was in a bit of a dilemma to step in as I would be traveling in a stranger's vehicle.
+With a friendly voice ushering me into this huge dazzling Ford truck, I was in a bit of a dilemma to step in as I would be traveling in a stranger's vehicle.
 But I knew I had nothing to fear as the car company was recommended by my host.
-Having hopped in I was still very cautions, ready to jump out, if I smelt something strange.
+Having hopped in I was still very cautious, ready to jump out if I smelt something strange.
 Circumstances could push human beings to be ready for any situation to defend themselves.
 I usually program myself to get into a high-alert mode in such situations.
-A huge price we pay for freedom is to sometimes put ourselves in risky situations.
+A huge price we pay for freedom is to sometimes put ourselves in harms way.
 To many, such a situation is not a big issue.
 They may say, what is the fuss about!?
-But to me I had to take extra precautions just in case, as I am in a foreign land, though globalization has made lifestyles not so foreign.
+But to me, I had to take extra precautions just in case, as I am in a foreign land, though globalization has made lifestyles not so foreign.
 So I was like a spiky backed frightened kitten, ready to charge.
 But my face did not show the tsunami inside of me.
-Luckily some of us with natural tan skin don’t turn red easily.
+Luckily some of us with naturally tan skin doesn't turn red easily.
 So I was okay.

 This situation would never have come by, if I had come to this land, feeling safe with friends and escorts.
-So here I was alone and I passed my first test.
-When I finally got dropped off in front of the car rental store, I walked in feeling like a rodeo star.
+So here I was alone and I can't believe that I passed my first test with a narrow pass grade.
+Phew!?
+When I finally got dropped off in front of the car rental store, I must admit I walked in secretly feeling like a rodeo star although on the outside I may have looked like wide-eyed and clueless.

-Little has the man behind the desk guessed the celebration of victory that was going on inside of me, when I approached the front office of the place.
-He was Julio, a macho-looking man of Puerto Rican origin.
-Yet Julio did not come any closer to the stature I felt about myself, at that moment.
+Little has the man behind the desk guessed the celebration of victory that was going on inside of me when I approached the front office of the place.
+He was Julio, a macho-looking (excuse me for this personal reference) Julio a man of Puerto Rican origin did not come any closer to the stature I felt about myself, at that moment.
+I felt really empowered.

-I finish up all the procedures to take the most affordable car which was available there - a Hyundai Accent, which would cost me $600 for a month.
-The rates of the mouth-watering American gas guzzling or continental cars were worth only looking at, for they were three-times the rental rates of that of their Japanese or Korean counterparts.
+So I finish up all the procedures to take the most affordable car which was available there - a Hyundai Accent, which would cost me $600 for the month.
+Whereas the rates for the mouth-watering American gas-guzzling or continental cars were worth only looking at, for they were three-times the rental rates of that of their Japanese or Korean counterparts.
 A modest alternative for convenient commute is what I needed and so I chose ‘The Accent’.

 What came up in moments made me realize how naive I was.
 Like a little puppy dog I was living for the moment.
 I never carried anything with me but my purse and insurance documents.
 So I was taken by surprise when Julio handed over the Hyundai keys pleasantly saying that the car was all mine.